SWDKaushal/DEI-Analysis/README.md

 the company.
 Below are some of my observations.

 ## Analysis
-I started off my analysis by calculating a Top two box score for the company overall, which turned out to be 72.32%.
-Which indicates that more than more than 70% of the employees perceive the company’s diversity culture in a positive way.
-However as we will see further in the report that there are improvements needed in some areas.
+I started my analysis by calculating a Top two box score for the company overall, which turned out to be 72.32%.
+This indicates that more than 70% of the employees perceive the company’s diversity culture positively.
+However, as we will see further in the report there are improvements needed in some areas.

 If we look at the score for each question asked we see the results below.